jaantoots/bridgeview/README.md

 `labels` for defining colours to use for labels, `textures` for defining the appropriate textures for different objects and `out` as an empty placeholder need to be provided.
-Trees (or any other objects to be placed repeatedly on the landscape) can be placed at runtime if at least one instance of the objects is present in the file and `trees` file is provided (also see [treegrow](#placing-trees)).
+Trees (or any other objects to be placed repeatedly on the landscape) can be placed at run-time if at least one instance of the objects is present in the file and `trees` file is provided (also see [treegrow](#placing-trees)).
 The format of these files is discussed (with example configurations) in